Financial Therapy for Psychotherapists

 helping therapists heal their relationship with money

-One of my professional missions is to support fellow clinicians in feeling more confident and grounded when it comes to money.
+One of my professional missions is to support fellow clinicians to feel more confident and grounded when it comes to money.
 Research suggests we carry between 50–200 unconscious money-related beliefs—and without curiosity and reflection, it’s easy to let these beliefs silently shape our financial decisions and patterns.

 As therapists, we’re taught the importance of “doing our own work.”
 But how often does that include exploring your personal relationship with money?